Real Estate Power of Attorney Forms

 How to Use a Real Estate POA

-The principal can structure the form to provide the agent with whatever powers they feel are necessary.
-Whatever the principal chooses, they should make sure the powers are detailed clearly on the form, leaving nothing to assumption.
+The principal can structure the form to provide the agent with whatever powers are necessary to complete their assigned tasks.
+They should make sure the powers are detailed clearly to avoid any confusion or conflict.

 Step 2 – Select the Agent